1. Remove bandage after 3 hours; you can leave it on longer, but no more than 12 hours.

-3. Apply a very thin layer of Aquaphor healing ointment to the tattoo 3 times a day for 3 days, morning, mid day and a bit before bedtime.
-Don't get silly with it, if it looks greasy or shiny take a clean paper towel and blot the excess ointment off.
+3. Apply a very thin layer of Aquaphor healing ointment to the tattoo 3 times a day for 3 days, morning, mid day and before bedtime.
+Don't get silly with it; if it looks greasy or shiny, take a clean paper towel and blot the excess ointment off.

-4. After the 3 days is up, start using a good, fragrance free, scent free lotion.
+4. After the 3 days is up, start using a good, fragrance free lotion.
 Jergens has always been a favorite.
-Apply lotion as needed, your tattoo will be getting dry and flaky by now.
+Apply lotion as needed.
+Your tattoo will be getting dry and flaky by now.
 Don't over do it!
-As with the ointment keep it thin.
+As with the ointment, keep it thin.

 Don't bandage your tattoo, it needs to breathe and run free.